settlersxp/550tradingsimulator/vue-project/README.md

 ### Position Tracking
 - Each position records its opening price when created
 - Positions include quantity and stop loss price information
-- Stop loss prices are set at 5% higher than the opening price for new positions
+- Stop loss prices are set to -1 for new positions (uninitialized)
 - Stop loss prices are updated dynamically when asset prices rise above previous stop loss levels

 ## Implementation Logic